vuepress-theme-hope/vuepress-theme-hope/docs/components/src/guide/code/code-pen.md

 <!-- #region demo -->

-::: md-demo A demo with user and slug hash
+::: preview A demo with user and slug hash

 <CodePen
   user="kowlor"